iPlumb3r/Th3Sr1b3Pr0j3ct/1_Semantic/Conceptionary/ReadMe.md

 Key Concepts
 -
 A dozen of Concepts are required for building a Conceptionary, ...
-... but there is 3 key Concepts at the heart, used as a bootstrap :
+... but there is only 4 key Concepts at the heart, used as a bootstrap :

 <table>
     <thead>